-For activities that may disturb acid sulfate soils, also propose management measures that would prevent the contamination of groundwater or surface water.
-The proposed management measures will be in accordance with the State Planning Policy 2/02: Planning and Managing Development Involving Acid Sulfate Soils and the guidelines published by the Queensland Acid Sulfate Soils Investigation Team (QASSIT) and the Queensland Acid Sulfate Soils Management Advisory Committee (QASSMAC).
+For activities that may disturb inland acid sulfate soils, also propose management measures that would prevent the contamination of groundwater or surface water.
+The proposed management measures will be in accordance with the State Planning Policy 2/02: Planning and Managing Development Involving Acid Sulfate Soils and any relevant guidelines such as the Soil Management Guidelines in the Queensland Acid Sulfate Soil Technical Manual (Dear et al., DNRM, 2002) and National Guidance for the Management of Acid Sulfate Soils in Inland Aquatic Ecosystems (Environment Protection and Heritage Council and the Natural Resource Management Ministerial Council, 2011).